Chevrolet C/K (fourth generation)

-The fourth generation of the C/K series is a range of trucks that was manufactured by General Motors.
-Marketed by the Chevrolet and GMC brands from the 1988 to the 2002 model years, this is the final generation of the C/K model line.
-In a branding change, GMC adopted the GMC Sierra nameplate for all its full-size pickup trucks, leaving the C/K nomenclature exclusive to Chevrolet.
+The fourth generation of the C/K series is a range of trucks that was manufactured by General Motors from the 1988 to the 2002 model years.
+The successor to the "Rounded Line" generation of C/K trucks, the fourth generation was given the GMT400 platform codename.
+Marketed by both Chevrolet and GMC, the fourth-generation C/K was offered as both a pickup truck and chassis cab-vehicle.
+Alongside two-door and four-door cabs, a two-door extended cab was released for the first time.

-Internally codenamed the GMT400 platform, GM did not give the model line a word moniker (e.g., "Rounded-Line series" for its predecessor).
-After its production, the model line would informally become known by the public as the "OBS" (Old Body Style), in reference to its GMT800 successor.
-In starting a different tradition, the model line overlapped production with both its predecessor and successor; the model line again shared body commonality with GM medium-duty commercial trucks.
+In a branding change, the C/K nomenclature became exclusive to Chevrolet, as GMC adopted the GMC Sierra nameplate for all its full-size pickup trucks.
+The GMT400 platform retained tradition with its predecessors, again serving as the basis of GM medium-duty commercial trucks (the Chevrolet Kodiak/GMC TopKick) and for full-size GM sport-utility vehicles (the Chevrolet/GMC Suburban and the Chevrolet K5 Blazer/Tahoe, GMC Yukon, GMC Yukon Denali, and Cadillac Escalade).
+After its production, the GMT400 generation became informally known as "OBS" (Old Body Style) trucks), in reference to its GMT800 successor.
+In starting a different tradition, the model line overlapped production with both its predecessor and successor.

 Over nearly a 14-year production run, the fourth-generation C/K was assembled by GM in multiple facilities in the United States, Canada, and Mexico.
-After the 2000 model year, the fourth-generation C/K was discontinued and was replaced by the GMT800 platform (introduced for 1999); the C3500HD heavy-duty chassis cab model remained in production through 2002.
-In line with the GMC Sierra, Chevrolet subsequently adopted a singular Chevrolet Silverado nameplate for its full-size truck line (which remains in use).
+After the 2000 model year, the fourth-generation C/K was discontinued and was replaced by the GMT800 platform (introduced for 1999); the C3500HD heavy-duty chassis cab model remained in production through 2002 for the US market and up to 2006 for the Mexican market.

+Following this generation, Chevrolet subsequently retired the external C/K branding; in line with GMC's Sierra nameplate, the single Chevrolet Silverado nameplate has been used for the full-size truck line since.